Inauguration of Joe Biden: Trump departure ceremony

 Trump departed for his Mar-a-Lago resort in Palm Beach, Florida, the morning of the inauguration out of Joint Base Andrews aboard Air Force One.
 Trump and his wife, First Lady Melania Trump, landed on the tarmac in helicopter Marine One.
 Cannons fired in salute, after a military band played "Hail to the Chief", in front of a modest crowd of a few hundred aides and other loyalists.
 Trump's White House had issued invitations for the event to many present and former administration officials.
 Several invitees who have been critical of Trump, such as Don McGahn, John F. Kelly, and Anthony Scaramucci, declined to attend.

 Trump was only the fifth outgoing United States president not to attend their elected successor's inauguration, after John Adams in 1801, John Quincy Adams in 1829, Martin Van Buren in 1841, and Andrew Johnson in 1869.

 Before departing, Trump delivered short remarks at a podium bearing the presidential seal, telling his supporters "we will be back in some form."
 A number of songs played as he boarded the airplane, many of which featured prominently at Trump rallies; this included "Macho Man" and "Y.M.C.A.", as well as "Fortunate Son", "Funeral for a Friend", and "Billie Jean".
 As Air Force One lifted off, Frank Sinatra's "My Way" played—the song Trump and his wife danced to during his inaugural ball four years prior.

-Trump delivered his official farewell address, a recorded online video, the day before the inauguration.
+Trump delivered his official first farewell address, a recorded online video, the day before the inauguration.
 Without naming Biden, he referred to the "inauguration of a new administration", saying that "we pray for its success at keeping America safe and prosperous."
 In keeping with tradition, Trump left Biden a letter of support in the Resolute desk.
 When asked about the letter, Biden said it was "generous", but refused to provide details.
 Outgoing Vice President Mike Pence attended Biden's inauguration, then departed for his home state of Indiana, where a group of supporters, including his brother, Indiana Congressman Greg Pence, welcomed him.